microsoft/LightGBM/docs/Experiments.rst

 Settings
 ^^^^^^^^

-We set up total 3 settings for experiments, the parameters of these settings are:
+We set up total 3 settings for experiments.
+The parameters of these settings are:

 1. xgboost: